hsc996/Social-Media-API-Webserver/README.md

 ![github_roadmap3](/src/docs/github_roadmap3.png)

 I developed an implementation plan using a Kanban board in Github Projects, which outlined tasks based on priority.
 I also used the "roadmap" view in order to visually represent my task timeline by arranging tasks in order of priority per day.
 While critical tasks were included early in the planning phase, additional tasks were added as specific errors arose.
-Similarly, I decided to add the "Innovation Thread" later in the planning process in order to make the design more complex, which can be noted in the task list.
+Similarly, I decided to add the "Innovation Thread" later in the planning process in order to make the design more complex, which can be noted to arise later in the task list.

 # 3. List and explain the third-party services, packages and dependencies used in this app.

 **1. Flask**

 Flask is a light-weight WSGI applicaiton framework for Python which facilitates routing, request handling and response management for web applications.
+The lightweight nature makes it particularly suitable for microservices architechtures, where small, indeonedent services are easier to develop, deploy and maintain.
 I've utilised the Flask framework to:

     * Initiilise the main setup file
     * Define routes (endpoints) for handling HTTP requests